It's silly and a little fake, but Kyoto's Movieland is also pretty fun, says Michele Hewitson.

 There were no subtitles for this show; they weren't needed.
 Everyone knows a frog oil salesman when they see one, except the kid who ran off screaming after the sleight of hand trick with the fake blood, gone deliberately wrong.
 Well, it made me laugh.

-Getting there: Air New Zealand operates six direct services per week from Auckland to Tokyo, with economy class airfares available from $2082 per person return.
+Getting there: Air New Zealand operates six direct services per week from Auckland to Tokyo.